usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

   </table>
   </div>

-#### <a name="ooba"></a> 5.1.3.1.
-Out-of-Band Authenticators
+#### <a name="ooba"></a> 5.1.3.1 Out-of-Band Authenticators

 The out-of-band authenticator SHALL establish a separate channel with the verifier in order to retrieve the out-of-band secret or authentication request.
 This channel is considered to be out-of-band with respect to the primary communication channel, even if it terminates on the same device, provided the device does not leak information from one to the other without the authorization of the claimant.

 The out-of-band device SHOULD be uniquely addressable and communication over the secondary channel SHALL be encrypted unless sent via the public switched telephone network (PSTN).
 Methods that do not prove possession of a specific device, such as voice-over-IP (VOIP) or email, SHALL NOT be used for out-of-band authentication.
+For additional authenticator requirements specific to the PSTN, see [Section 5.1.3.3](#pstnOOB).

 The out-of-band authenticator SHALL uniquely authenticate itself in one of the following ways in communicating with the verifier:

 - Establish an authenticated protected channel to the verifier using approved cryptography.
 The key used SHALL be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, trusted platform module, secure element).

-- Authenticate to a public mobile telephone network using a SIM card, or equivalent, that uniquely identifies the device.
-This method SHALL only be used if a secret is being sent from the verifier to the out-of-band device via the telephone network (SMS or voice).
+- Authenticate to a public mobile telephone network using a SIM card or equivalent that uniquely identifies the device.
+This method SHALL only be used if a secret is being sent from the verifier to the out-of-band device via the PSTN (SMS or voice).

-If a secret is sent by the verifier to the out-of-band device, the device SHOULD NOT display the authentication secret on the device while it is locked by the owner (i.e., requires an entry of a PIN, passcode, or biometric).
+If a secret is sent by the verifier to the out-of-band device, the device SHOULD NOT display the authentication secret on a device while it is locked by the owner (i.e., requires an entry of a PIN, passcode, or biometric).
 However, authenticators SHOULD indicate the receipt of an authentication secret on a locked device.

 If the out-of-band authenticator sends an approval message over the secondary communication channel (rather than by the claimant transferring a received secret to the primary communication channel), it SHALL do one of the following:

-* The authenticator SHALL accept transfer of the secret from the primary channel, which it SHALL send to the verifier over the secondary channel to associate the approval with the authentication transaction.
-The claimant MAY perform the transfer manually, or use a technology such as a barcode or QR code to effect the transfer.
+* The authenticator SHALL accept transfer of the secret from the primary channel which it SHALL send to the verifier over the secondary channel to associate the approval with the authentication transaction.
+The claimant MAY perform the transfer manually or use a technology such as a barcode or QR code to effect the transfer.

 * The authenticator SHALL present a secret received via the secondary channel from the verifier and prompt the claimant to verify the consistency of that secret with the primary channel, prior to accepting a yes/no response from the claimant.
 It SHALL then send that response to the verifier.

-#### 5.1.3.2.
-Out-of-Band Verifiers
+#### 5.1.3.2 Out-of-Band Verifiers

-If out-of-band verification is to be made using the public switched telephone network (PSTN), the verifier SHALL verify that the pre-registered telephone number being used is associated with a physical device.
-Changing the pre-registered telephone number SHALL NOT be possible without two-factor authentication at the time of the change.
-Verifiers SHALL use known and verifiable routes to deliver the secret, for example, by using Class 2 SMS.
-Verifiers SHOULD be aware of indicators such as device swap, SIM change, number porting, or other abnormal behavior *before* using the PSTN to deliver an out-of-band authentication secret.

-> Note: Out-of-band authentication using the PSTN (SMS or voice) as an out-of-band channel is discouraged and is being considered for removal in future editions of this guideline.
+For additional verification requirements specific to the PSTN, see [Section 5.1.3.3](#pstnOOB).

 If out-of-band verification is to be made using a secure application, such as on a smart phone, the verifier MAY send a push notification to that device.
 The verifier then waits for the establishment of an authenticated protected channel and verifies the authenticator's identifying key.
-The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method, such as an approved hash function or proof of possession of the identifying key, to uniquely identify the authenticator.
+The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method such as use of an approved hash function or proof of possession of the identifying key to uniquely identify the authenticator.
 Once authenticated, the verifier transmits the authentication secret to the authenticator.

 Depending on the type of out-of-band authenticator, one of the following SHALL take place: